Catalyst Awards Fourth Cohort

 Once you have been selected for the Awards (and so offered UKRI funding and a place on the Zinc programme of support) you will be required to submit details of your application through the UKRI Je-S system.

-The Expression of Interest submission period opens at 12pm (midday) on Tuesday 1st February, 2022 and closes at 4pm on Tuesday 22nd February, 2022.
+The Expression of Interest submission period opens 31st January 2023 and closes Tuesday 21st February 2023.
 Learn more about our application process and access all the resources you need to submit a strong expression of interest at our dedicated web page.